 Paw Pad Injuries

-Changes in paw pad colors can sometimes be due to discoloration.
-This is often a pink tint, or black scabs along the injured area.
+Changes in paw pad colors can sometimes be due to injury, which is often a pink tint or black scabs along the injured area.
 Once the injury heals, the paw pad will quickly return to its natural color.
-Symptoms include:

 - Overgrown or ingrown claws